-Please contact the appropriate Research Coordinator for more details if you plan to undertake commercial filming or photography while you are carrying out research in GINPR (see Appendix A).
+Please contact the appropriate Research Coordinator for more details if you plan to undertake commercial filming or photography while you are carrying out research in GINPR (see List of Research Coordinators).

 For additional information on Film/Photography Permits and to download the application form, please Visit the Gulf Islands Permits and licenses and Pacific Rim Permits and licenses web pages.